For guys, a bad night’s sleep is written all over your face

 Dark circles, bags under your eyes, a dull complexion …. and the awful moment when someone asks “Are you OK?
 You look tired”…!

 The concept of beauty sleep is definitely not a myth.
 A bad night’s sleep is written all over your face.

 So we show you how to improve the quality of your sleep, plus three fail-safe ways to beat insomnia and drift off when you’re having trouble sleeping.

-In this stressful modern world, lack of sleep has become a real issue.
+In this stressful world, lack of sleep is a real issue.

 Studies have shown that missing out on sleep makes you look tired and less healthy, and therefore less attractive to others.

 In fact, a good night’s sleep may be the closest thing there is to an elixir of youth.

 While you snooze your body has a chance to repair and recover leading to a long list of great benefits for your looks.

 A good night's rest gives a man a healthier appearance, with smoother skin, fuller hair, brighter eyes and fewer breakouts.

 And the best part?

-You only need one or two nights of high-quality sleep for the positive effects to start showing.
+You only need one or two nights of good quality sleep for the positive effects to start showing.
+You can even get the benefits by incorporating a 20 minute power nap in to your afternoon.

 During the day skin's primary role is to act as a barrier and protect from the effects of pollution, the sun and other damaging free radicals.

 Getting good quality beauty sleep is worth it.